wessenstam/demoguide/docs/srvpam/mod6/mod6.md

 ![](../../images/lab0047.png)

-Now try to login to the RDS01 with **user@delinealabs.local** and your new password.
+Now try to login to the RDS01 with **afoster@delinealabs.local** and your new password.
 You should be able to login using that new password without any issue.

 Log out of the RDS01